corpusops/docker-images/README.md

 - (1): if it is packaged on the underlying distrib (eg: runit is only on alpine>3)
 - debian 6 (stretch) is not supported anymore.
+- To be sure to include new tags nearly as soon as they are out, and to also refresh images to include their fixes including security patches, this repo has a Travis cron enabled to rebuild everything at least daily.

 ## Wrapped images